Juanesb230/PYQT-RVIZ/README.md

 ![RVIZ Robot](images/rviz_robot.png)

 This launch runs the JointState Controller, the Differential Drive ROS Controller, loads the URDF from the mobile robot and opens the RVIZ.
-In order to better understand the use of the Differential Drive ROS Controller you can go to the following link:
+Go to the following link for more information about the configuration of the Differential Drive ROS Controller.

 <https://www.theconstructsim.com/ros-qa-126-how-to-configure-the-differential-drive-ros-controller/>

-To test the operation of the system we are going to teleoperate the robot through the keyboard using the teleop_twist_keyboard which can be downloaded at the following link:
+To probe the operation of the system, we are going to teleoperate the robot through the keyboard using the teleop_twist_keyboard which can be downloaded at the following link:

 <https://github.com/ros-teleop/teleop_twist_keyboard>